varadmailid/Git_Practice/README.md

-This is my practice repository for git and my name is varad
+This is my practice repository for git and my name is varad and I am a Btech Cse student